orblivion/ntfy/.sandstorm/README.md

 ### Headers vs JSON API

 Sandstorm blocks non-standard headers.
 This will break services unless they use json instead.
-Crossing our fingers that it's not very many.
-Mastodon works for now, at least.
+Crossing our fingers that it's not very many (and that the ones that do will not change).

+Let's keep a list of services that are known to work, for the app description.
+Android app, iOS app, and Mastodon work for now, at least.

 ### Locking Down Topics